datashaman/opensearch-model/README.md

 To prevent polluting your model namespace, *nearly* all functionality is accessed via static method `Article::opensearch()`.

-### Elasticsearch client
+### OpenSearch client

 The module will setup a [client](https://github.com/elasticsearch/elasticsearch-ruby/tree/master/elasticsearch), connected to `localhost:9200`, by default.
-You can access and use it like any other `Elasticsearch::Client`:
+You can access and use it like any other `OpenSearch::Client`:

 ```php
 Article::opensearch()->client()->cluster()->health();
 => [ "cluster_name" => "opensearch", "status" => "yellow", ... ]
 ```

-To use a client with a different configuration, set a client for the model using `Elasticsearch\ClientBuilder`:
+To use a client with a different configuration, set a client for the model using `OpenSearch\ClientBuilder`:

 ```php
 Article::opensearch()->client(ClientBuilder::fromConfig([ 'hosts' => [ 'api.server.org' ] ]));